 Paying it Forward

 Chiropractic has given me my life back.
-It has enabled me to have a beautiful, healthy family - my wife Shauna and our 2 kids Owen and Tori (who have had Chiropractic check-ups and adjustments since the day they were born).
-We love our wonderful dogs (our Golden Retriever Holly lived a Chiropractic lifestyle to 16 years old! and Luna who is a 9 pound Havanese but acts like she’s 200 pounds :) As if life hasn’t been busy enough, we are raising a newborn Labrador Retriever who will be a Dog Guide through the Dog Guides of Canada and help someone with a disability.
+It has enabled me to have a beautiful, healthy family - my 2 kids Owen and Tori have had Chiropractic check-ups and adjustments since the day they were born.
+We love our wonderful dogs – a lovable Golden Retriever ‘Mack’ who is often greeting patients with a smile and a tail wag and Luna who is a 9 pound Havanese but acts like she’s 200 pounds :) As if life hasn’t been busy enough, we have fostered puppies through the Dog Guides of Canada to help people with disabilities.
 One of our passions is to also help children in need and we sponsor many children through Chiropractors with Compassion and through mission trips to the Dominican Republic, we have seen first hand families that have been torn apart through poverty.
 That is why we donate money from every new patient that visits our clinic to Chiropractors with Compassion.
 We call our church, the Meeting House, our second home and feel blessed to be surrounded by such a loving family of believers.
 I hope my story gives you more insight into who I am and why God has called me to be a Chiropractor.

 I hope I get the opportunity to talk with you and hear your story and help you on your journey to fulfill your calling with a healthy body, mind, and spirit.